iabraham/pyhcp/README.md

 and parallelization only involves:

-	with mp.Pool(2) as pool:
+	with mp.Pool(N) as pool:
     	    result = pool.map(do_subject, subject_ids)

+where $N$ is the number of parallel processes.
 That's so clean even I am surprised that it worked out this way.

 ---

 # Using rpy2 for CIFTI2

 We utilize an R module in this repo.
-If you installed using the provided .yml file withour errors you should be good.
+If you set up the environment using the provided .yml file, and it worked without errors you should be good.
 Else you need to first, install rpy2 for conda using:

 	conda install rpy2